HypeCheck

 0 of 5 claims supported by evidence.

-Milk thistle reduces liver enzymes in stress, but 'detox' is pseudoscience.
+Milk thistle reduces liver enzymes in some studies; 'detox' is pseudoscience marketing language.

 Based on: Silybin Phytosome